 An American Express® Business Gold Card can make your investment in online ads go even further.
 The Card is accepted by the likes of Facebook and Google, and gives you up to 54 days payment terms¹, so you have extra time to pay back your bills – and can focus on meeting your other business commitments in the meantime.
 Plus, you can earn Membership Rewards® points every time you spend.²

 Listen and Subscribe to Business Class: Money Minutes for more insights and solutions for big money topics that are top of mind for small businesses.

-- The maximum payment period on purchases is 54 calendar days and is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.
-The American Express Business Gold Card has an annual fee of £125 (£0 in first year).
+- The maximum payment period on purchases is up to 54 calendar days and is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.
+The American Express Business Gold Card has an annual fee of £175 (£0 in first year).

 - Membership Rewards points are earned on every full £1 spent and charged, per transaction.
 Terms and conditions apply.